Nature Conservancy of Canada

 This is a salary-based position offering the opportunity to work in a dynamic and passionate team committed to conservation.
 To apply, please submit your resume and cover letter detailing your qualifications and interest in the position.
 We welcome applicants from diverse backgrounds and are committed to promoting an inclusive and equitable workplace.

 How to Apply

 NCC is an equal opportunity employer.
-If you are interested in joining our team, please submit your cover letter, resume and preferred work location through our Career Centre by 11:59pm MST February 3, 2023.
+If you are interested in joining our team, please submit your cover letter, resume and salary expectations through our Career Centre.

 NCC welcomes and encourages applications from people with disabilities.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.